 Neonatal Intensive Care Unit

-Cots for Tots - supporting special care babies at St Michael's Hospital, Bristol
+Cots for Tots supports special care babies at St Michael's Hospital, Bristol

-The hospital treats around 700 babies each year, from those born as early as 23 weeks, to babies requiring life-saving treatment and care when they are born at full-term.
+The Unit treats over 800 babies each year, from those born as early as 23 weeks, to babies requiring life-saving treatment and care when they are born at full-term.

-Our Cots for Tots appeal raises money to ensure the unit is equipped with the latest pioneering medical equipment to help save lives and support the excellent care provided by the clinical teams at the Unit.
+Our Cots for Tots appeal raises money to ensure the Unit is equipped with the latest pioneering medical equipment to help save lives and support the excellent care provided by the clinical teams at the unit.
+Since 2010, Cots for Tots has funded millions of pounds worth of equipment, research, patient comforts and family accommodation.

-Cots for Tots also provides support for the Neonatal Emergency Stabilisation Team (NEST.)
-The NEST team travel to critically ill and premature babies born throughout the South West Region and South Wales to stabilise and transport babies to Bristol’s Neonatal Intensive Care Unit.
+Cots for Tots also provides support to the Neonatal Emergency Stabilisation and Transfer (NEST) Team.
+The NEST Team responds to emergency calls regarding critically ill and premature babies born throughout the South West region and South Wales and, once they have been stabilised, transports them promptly and safely to Bristol’s Neonatal Intensive Care Unit.

-Support is also provided to the unit through our family accommodation, Cots for Tots House.
-You can find out more about our family accommodation and the difference it makes on the link below.
+Support is also provided to the Unit through our family accommodation, Cots for Tots House.
+You can find out more about our family accommodation and the difference it makes via the link below.

 Dr Anoo Jain